← Back to Blog

 If you're pulling data from multiple places — a CRM, a spreadsheet, a Google Analytics report — doing it manually every week adds up fast.
 Make.com can automate the data collection step: pull records from your CRM, export from Google Sheets, merge the files, and send the combined dataset to Claude for analysis — all on a schedule.
 You get a fresh AI-generated report in your inbox every Monday morning without touching a thing.

 This is the difference between one-off analysis and a systematic intelligence workflow.
 The setup takes a few hours but the leverage compounds every week.
+If your data lives in accounting software, you might also find our breakdown of AI tools for accounting useful — it covers how to connect those data sources to an automated reporting pipeline.

 Practical Starting Point for This Week